siadat/netmatch/README.md

 # Netsync

 [![GoDoc](https://godoc.org/github.com/siadat/netsync?status.svg)][godoc]
 [![Build Status](https://travis-ci.org/siadat/netsync.svg?branch=master)][travis]

-Netsync is a synchronized messaging system.
-It is a tool for synchronoizing processes over network via HTTP requests.
-It also provides a Go API ([Go docs][godoc]) which could be used to synchronize Go routines.

-This is an experiment inspired by the ideas in [CSP][csp_homepage] and Go unbuffered channels.
-While this tool does provide features that are not available in other tools (e.g., allowing more than two clients to synchronize) most systems are probably better designed with async, buffered message queues.

-With that in mind, let the fun begin!

 [godoc]:  https://godoc.org/github.com/siadat/netsync
 [travis]: https://travis-ci.org/siadat/netsync
 [csp_homepage]: http://www.usingcsp.com/
 [k8s_labels_and_selectors]: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

+Netsync is a synchronized messaging system.
+It is a tool for synchronoizing processes over network via HTTP requests.
+It also provides a Go API ([Go docs][godoc]) which could be used to synchronize Go routines.

+## What does it do?

+One process sends an HTTP request, and it is blocked until N other matching processes send N other request with the same "event" query value.
+The requests might have a *payload* value, which is shared with all requests in the responses they eventually receive upon syncing.
+Matching of requests can be limited using *labels* and *selectors*.

 ## Quick start: sync 2 processes